Mark Elliott (voice-over artist): Career

 In 1997, Elliott and fellow voice-over artists Don LaFontaine, Nick Tate, John Leader, and Al Chalk appeared in 5 Men and a Limo, a sketch shown as part of The Hollywood Reporters Key Art Awards.
 He also appeared as himself in Lake Bell's 2013 comedy film In a World....

 Death

-Elliott suffered from lung cancer in later years.
+Elliott suffered from lung cancer in his later years.
 He died after suffering two heart attacks on April 3, 2021.